 This is the area for the Mayan locals to do their laundry, and I ask if I can take a photo, and they are quite OK with that.

-Life can get so rushed as a traveller, and now was our two days of serenity.
+Life can get so rushed as a traveler, and now was our two days of serenity.

 So now here we are in a Canopy Cabin – in the hills of Antigua.

-I really cracked up when I arrived and found out the wi-fi was down and I couldn’t ‘catch-up’ on work.
+I really cracked up when I arrived and found out the wi-fi was down and I couldn’t ‘catch up’ on my work.
 Work?
-This was my dream life of travelling stress free, Yet I was having such a great time, I had fallen behind on ‘work’.
+This was my dream life of traveling stress-free, Yet I was having such a great time, I had fallen behind on ‘work’.

-So what is ‘work’ to a single travelling Mum?
+So what is ‘work’ to a single traveling Mum?

 Firstly I have to blog.

-Blogging is going to hopefully one day make me an income, so we can keep travelling, and exploring this wonderful world.
+Blogging is going to hopefully one day make me an income, so we can keep traveling, and exploring this wonderful world.